-The public is invited to provide input on housing and non-housing needs in the city of Goldsboro for the FY22-23 Annual Action Plan (AAP).
-The purpose of this public meeting will be to meet with interested parties who wish to make recommendations for eligible activities for the City of Goldsboro's FY22-23 Annual Action Plan outlines projects the City will undertake with its annual allocation of Community Development Block Grant (CDBG) and Home Investment Partnership Act (HOME) funds from HUD.
+The public is invited to provide input on housing and non-housing needs in the city of Goldsboro for the FY2022-2023 Annual Action Plan (AAP).
+The purpose of this public hearing will be to hear from citizens who wish to make recommendations for eligible activities for the City of Goldsboro's FY2022-2023 Annual Action Plan (AAP).
+The Annual Action Plan outlines projects the City will undertake with its annual allocation of Community Development Block Grant (CDBG) and Home Investment Partnership Act (HOME) funds from HUIO.